SystemsApproach/7E/introduction.rst

 “exceptions to the rule” when they arise, and use them to illustrate that every system design requires judgement and makes tradeoffs.

-.. include:: requirements.rst
+.. include:: introduction/requirements.rst
-.. include:: architecture.rst
+.. include:: introduction/architecture.rst
-.. include:: protocols.rst
+.. include:: introduction/protocols.rst
-.. include:: statmux.rst
+.. include:: introduction/statmux.rst